Michigan Highways: Since 1997.

 • I-75/US-2: From just north of Castle Rock near Saint Ignace northerly to existing M-123 in Mackinac Co.
 (Formerly designated as US-2.)

-1960 (Nov 11) – The 24 miles of I-75 from US-27 north of Indian River (present-day Exit 313) to M-108/Mackinac Tr (present-day Exit 336, formerly US-31) at Mackinaw City in Cheboygan Co are opened to traffic, although this segment of highway will not be officially established as a state trunkline route for just over a year from now (for reasons unclear at this point).
+1960 (Nov 11) – The 24 mile portion of I-75 from US-27 north of Indian River (present-day Exit 313) to M-108/Mackinac Tr (present-day Exit 336, formerly US-31) at Mackinaw City in Cheboygan Co is opened to traffic, although this segment of highway will not be officially established as a state trunkline route for just over a year from now (for reasons unclear at this point).
 Opening ceremonies are held at the Levering–Cheboygan interchange (present-day Exit 326) with State Highway Commissioner John C Mackie the featured speaker and a celebration of local veterans included.
 This segment of freeway cost $8 million to construct and becomes the first portion of I-75 in Michigan to be opened to traffic only as I-75, and not with a concurrent route designation or first as a different route which is then later redesignated as I-75.
 The existing route of US-27 from Indian River north-northeasterly to Chebogyan, then northwesterly with US-23 to Mackinaw City remains signed along its existing route.

 1960 (Nov 12) – A 4.1-mile long segment of the I-75/US-2 freeway at St Ignace in Mackinac Co is completed and opened to traffic, beginning at the US-2 interchange at the northern end of the Mackinac Bridge approach (opened in 1957) and continuing northerly through a new interchange for BL I-75 north of St Ignace and merging into the existing segment of freeway that was completed and opened to traffic in Nov 1957.
 The project cost $4 million to complete.
 Most of the existing route of US-2 through downtown Saint Ignace is redesignated as BL I-75, while the portion of former US-2 along Mackinac Tr from BL I-75 northerly to the former connection to the 1957 freeway segment remains an unsigned state trunkline highway for four more days.
 Coupled with the freeway opening the previous day in Cheboygan Co plus the existing five-mile long Straits ot Mackinac Bridge and the portion of freeway between Castle Rock and M-123, this newly-opened section creates a 37-mile long, continuous segment of I-75 running from US-27 north of Indian River (present-day Exit 313) northerly across the Mackinac Bridge to M-123 (at present-day Exit 352).